 How and where will my project be showcased?

-This event will take place along the North Oconee River, from Dudley Park to North Avenue at the North Oconee River Park.
-Performances will take place along the riverbed, and more stationary artworks will be exhibited in the park.
+This event will take place at Sandy Creek Park.
+Performances will take place on the shore, in the water, and along the lake bed, and more stationary artworks will be exhibited in the park.

-Visitors will be paddle down the river and experience the performance and visual art.
+Visitors will be paddle on the water and experience the performance and visual art.
 This total immersion in a celebration of the community’s relationship with this watershed is intended to inspire feelings of stewardship toward the river.
 Artworks such as poems and essays will be printed in a special review to commemorate the event and the Project’s mission.

 When is the submission deadline?

-All proposals must be submitted online by March 31.
+All proposals are accepting on a rolling basis.
 There is no fee for submission.
 Proposals for funding will be considered on a rolling basis, so the earlier the submission the better.

 How can I learn more about the North Oconee River Project?